A Randomized Approach for Tight Privacy Accounting: Numerical Experiments

-\textbf{MC Accountant is both more accurate and efficient for online accounting.} Figure \ref{fig:online-all} (a) shows the online accounting results for $(\sigma, \delta, q) = (1.0, 10^{-9}, 10^{-3})$.
+\textbf{\underline{Results for Online Accounting:} MC accountant is both more accurate and efficient.} Figure \ref{fig:online-all} (a) shows the online accounting results for $(\sigma, \delta, q) = (1.0, 10^{-9}, 10^{-3})$.
 As we can see, MC accountant outperforms all of the baselines in estimating $\eps_Y(\delta)$.
+The sharp decrease in FFT at approximately 250 steps is due to the transition of FFT's estimates from underestimating before this point to overestimating after.
 Figure \ref{fig:online-all} (b) shows that MC accountant is around 5 times faster than FFT, the baseline with the best performance in (a).
-This demonstrates that MC accountant is \emph{both} accurate and efficient in online accounting scenarios.
+This showcases the MC accountant's efficiency and accuracy in online setting.